Bitwarden Review 2024: Open-Source, but Is It Good?

 If you use the TOTP authenticator, these codes are found at the top of the main screen, and new codes are automatically copied to your phone’s clipboard so you can easily paste them.

-Bitwarden’s customer support options are simple and a little limited but responsive and helpful.
-Bitwarden offers excellent email support as well as a robust knowledge base and forum community.
+Bitwarden’s customer support options are a little limited, but the team is responsive and helpful.
+Bitwarden offers excellent email support as well as a robust knowledge base, an active forum community, and social media support.
 However, there is no phone support and no live chat — a number of top competitors offer this, including Dashlane and RoboForm — and I genuinely missed this option with Bitwarden.

 However, I was sincerely impressed with the swift response from Bitwarden when they replied to my email — check out the time stamps on our email exchange that occurred after business hours on a Friday!
 Most password manager tech departments try to get back to you within 24 hours, and often those hours are limited to business hours on Monday-Friday.
 Bitwarden got back to me in just over 90 minutes on a Friday night.